How You're Ruining Your Hearing Without Even Realizing It

 "Potassium has been found to play a vital role in hearing," says Richards.
 "It works to aid the middle ear in converting sound to signals for the brain."

-The Remedy Rx: As part of your balanced diet, include foods that are rich in potassium, such as bananas, beans, potatoes, oranges, avocados, beets and spinach.
+The Rx: As part of your balanced diet, include foods that are rich in potassium, such as bananas, beans, potatoes, oranges, avocados, beets and spinach.

 You're Mowing the Lawn Without Earplugs